getoutreach/helm-deploy-resource/README.md

 -   `force`: _Optional._ Force resource update through uninstall/recreate if needed.
 (Default: false)
 -   `devel`: _Optional._ Allow development versions of chart to be installed.
 This is useful when wanting to install pre-release charts (i.e. 1.0.2-rc1) without having to specify a version.
 (Default: false)
--   `debug`: _Optional._ Dry run the helm install with the debug flag which logs interpolated chart templates.
+-   `dry_run`: _Optional._ Dry run the helm install with the debug flag which logs interpolated chart templates.
+(Default: false)
+-   `debug`: _Optional._ Debug the helm install which logs interpolated chart templates.
 (Default: false)
 -   `check_is_ready`: _Optional._ Requires that `wait` is set to Default.
 Applies --wait without timeout.
 (Default: false)
 -   `wait_for_jobs`: _Optional._ Requires that `wait` is set to Default.
 Applies --wait and --wait-for-jobs without timeout.
 (Default: false)
 -   `atomic`: _Optional._ This flag will cause failed installs to purge the release, and failed upgrades to rollback to the previous release.
 (Default: false)